harshilkandoi/report-submission-template/Report (Week 4).md

 (1) Piezoelectric Tiles

    - <ins>_General description:_</ins> Piezo-electric tiles have piezo-electric crystal converting mechanical power (stresses and strains of walking)into electric energy.They are built from Lead Zirconate Titanate (PZT), with all the electronic components placed in the box, it acts as carpet on the floor.
    - <ins>_Materials Used:_ </ins> Piezoelectric tile is built from Lead Zirconate Titanate (PZT).
 Each tile consists of 4 piezo elements and a capacitor used to store the electricity generated.
    - <ins>_Power Output:_</ins>  Different tiles produce different outputs depending on their costs and sizes.
 The more expensive Waynergy Floor tiles can produce 10 W per step, while the Pavegen tiles give 5 W continuous power from footsteps.
 There are also the PZT ceramic tiles, giving an output of 8.4mW.
    - <ins>_Size of the titles:_</ins>  The  Waynergy Floor has a size of 40 x 40 cm, while the Pavegen Tiles offers a 50 x 50 cm variant.
 The PZT tiles are manufactured in small sizes.
-    - <ins>_Cost:_</ins>  The Waynergy Floor costs 451.5 USD while the Pavegen Tiles are slightly cheaper at 395 USD.
-The PZT tiles, whose power output is significantly less, cost about 36.1 USD
+   - <ins>_Cost:_</ins>  The Waynergy Floor(commercial use) costs 451.5 USD while the Pavegen Tiles are slightly cheaper at 395 USD.
+The PZT tiles, whose power output is significantly less, cost about 7 USD

   (2) Piezoelectric Sensors